forflo/vagrantfile-fujitsu-scansnap-s1300/README.md

 OS X Catalina, ScanSnap Manager ceases to work on OS X. The Vagrantfile in this repository automatically creates a environment that you can use to continue scanning with your `Fujitsu ScanSnap S1300`!
+**Don't buy a new scanner just because FUJITSU discontinued their support for that product line**

 A couple of days ago I went to my mailbox and fetched another pile of letters, bills, and documents.
 I did what I'd usually do, that is